 Written by R. S Jacobs

-Like many others, I am always on the look out for the ultimate exercise that would not only kick my butt but also has tons of all-round benefits.
+Like many others, I am always on the lookout for the ultimate exercise that would not only kick my butt but also has tonnes of all-round benefits.
 Don’t get me wrong, I enjoy all forms of exercise and firmly believe that any movement is beneficial towards maintaining overall health.
-However, just like we all have a favourite colour, I have one exercise that I do everyday without fail – Squats!
+However, just like we all have a favourite colour, I have one exercise that I do every day without fail – Squats!

 In addition to the benefits, the beauty of squats is that it is quite a simple workout routine, and is low impact on the joints particularly for older people (It goes without saying that squatting with heavy weights will add significant strain on your body).
 It seems that there is a common stigma associated with squats, that suggests that it might be harming the knees or ankles but this is not the case when you take care to perform squats with good technique.